blayyyyyk/marIOkart/README.md

 # MarI/O Kart
 > Training an AI model to perform advanced speedrunner inputs of the popular racing title Mario Kart DS

+MarI/O Kart is a comprehensive machine learning framework built in Python that trains autonomous driving agents to navigate Mario Kart DS.
+Utilizing PyTorch for model training, the project explores both supervised learning—predicting and cloning advanced speedrunner techniques from `.dsm` and `.sav` files—and experimental reinforcement learning.
+To support these high-performance models, the repository features a custom-optimized DeSmuME emulator API for lightning-fast memory access and a standalone Gymnasium environment, complete with GTK-based visual overlays for real-time observation rendering.

 **Table of Contents**
 1. [Installation Guide](#installation-guide)
 2. [Usage Guide](#usage-guide)